Maximum Weather Instrument Pricing Guide

-Each of our hand-made weather instruments has its own form and function.
-Within each instrument category there is a wide price range available depending on which is best suited for your needs and your home.
-Also, within each instrument category there are varying installation requirements ranging from no installation or power, to full installation of sensors mounted on your roof and wiring through your house to carry the information from the outdoor sensors to the indoor instruments.
+Each of our hand-made weather instruments have their own form and function.
+Within each instrument category, there is a wide price range available depending on which is best suited for your needs and your home.
+Also, within each instrument category, there are varying installation requirements ranging from no installation or power to full installation of sensors mounted on your roof and wiring through your house.

 If you choose to go with a weather instrument set-up that requires installation, you may find the following recommendations to be helpful when planning your purchase.

 - If you are comfortable running power and non-power cables through walls and accessing the highest point on your roof (for wind instruments), you could be a good candidate for a self-installation.
 All instruments include installation manuals that will give you a better understanding of what is involved with the installation process.
 You can access all our instrument manuals here.